Does anyone else find this weird?

 “Some may be speculators who want to flip their property when prices improve and want to keep their costs as low as possible in the meantime,” the article adds, which could be a good alternative explanation for what’s going on.

-I’m from Sacramento, which has been one of the hottest housing markets in the country for the last few years (here’s some data from 2003).
+I’m from Sacramento, which has been one of the hottest housing markets in the country for the last few years.
 I had lots of opportunities to buy houses with prices that were going up $10,000 per week, where I had to put my name in a raffle just to get the opportunity to buy a house, but I didn’t for a few reasons:

 2. I don’t understand investing in something when people are getting irrationally excited about it and there’s time pressure, which I pointed out earlier this week usually causes bad decisions.
 Maybe I’m just not that cool